Hyun-jin Ryu: 2019

-Toronto Blue Jays (2020–present)
+Toronto Blue Jays (2020–2023)

 On December 27, 2019, Ryu signed a four-year, $80 million contract with the Toronto Blue Jays.

 Due to the COVID-19 pandemic, the Blue Jays 2020 season did not begin until July 24.
-On this day, Ryu made his Blue Jays debut as the Opening Day starting pitcher, throwing 42/3 innings in Toronto's 6–4 victory over the Tampa Bay Rays.
-He would go on to finish the regular season with a 5–2 record over 12 starts with a 2.69 ERA over 62 innings pitched with 72 strikeouts & 17 walks.
-On September 24, 2020, in his final regular season start, Ryu became the first Blue Jays' starting pitcher in that season to pitch into the 7th inning & the second starter to throw 100 pitches, while also yielding 0 runs, 5 hits, & 2 walks, while compiling 4 strikeouts and the winning decision in a 4–1 victory over the New York Yankees to help clinch the Blue Jays' first postseason berth since 2016.
+On this day, Hyun-jin made his Blue Jays debut as the Opening Day starting pitcher, throwing 42/3 innings in Toronto's 6–4 victory over the Tampa Bay Rays.
+He went on to finish the regular season with a 5–2 record over 12 starts with a 2.69 ERA over 62 innings pitched with 72 strikeouts and 17 walks.
+On September 24, 2020, in his final regular season start, Ryu became the first Blue Jays' starting pitcher in that season to pitch into the seventh inning and the second starter to throw 100 pitches, while also yielding zero runs, five hits, and two walks, while compiling four strikeouts and the winning decision in a 4–1 victory over the New York Yankees to help clinch the Blue Jays' first postseason berth since 2016.
 He finished third in voting for the 2020 American League Cy Young award, and won the Warren Spahn Award, presented each season by the Oklahoma Sports Museum to the best left-handed pitcher in Major League Baseball (MLB).

-Ryu made 31 starts for Toronto in 2021, pitching to a 14-10 record and 4.37 ERA with 143 strikeouts and 37 walks in 169.0 innings of work.
-In 2022, Ryu made 6 starts for the Blue Jays, limping to a 2-0 record and 5.67 ERA with 16 strikeouts in 27.0 innings pitched.
+Hyun-jin made 31 starts for Toronto in 2021, pitching to a 14–10 record and 4.37 ERA with 143 strikeouts and 37 walks in 169.0 innings of work.
+In 2022, Ryu made six starts for the Blue Jays, limping to a 2–0 record and 5.67 ERA with 16 strikeouts in 27.0 innings pitched.
 On June 2, 2022, he was pulled from a start against the Chicago White Sox shortly after reaching 1,000 career innings pitched.
 He was later diagnosed with damage to his ulnar collateral ligament and underwent Tommy John surgery on June 18.
+On August 1, 2023, Ryu made his season debut and his first start in a year with the Blue Jays in a 3–13 losing effort against the Baltimore Orioles.
+He became a free agent following the season.

+Hanwha Eagles (2024–present)

+On February 20, 2024, Ryu reached an agreement to return to South Korea to play for his old team, the Hanwha Eagles, for eight years and 17 billion won, the largest contract in KBO League history.